Nights into Dreams: Reception

+Commercial

-In Japan, Nights into Dreams was the best-selling Saturn game and the 21st best-selling game of 1996, with 392,383 copies sold.
-The PS2 version sold 6,828 units in Japan, bringing total Japanese sales to 399,211 units.
-In the US, Nights into Dreams was reported to sell out at several different retail outlooks.
+In Japan, Nights into Dreams topped the Japanese all-format games chart, despite increased competition from the newly launched Nintendo 64.
+It was the best-selling Sega Saturn game and the 21st best-selling game of 1996, with 392,383 copies sold.
+The PS2 version sold 6,828 units in Japan.
+In the US, Nights into Dreams was reported to sell out at several different retail outlets, and was one of the systems top sellers in the Christmas 1996 season.
+In the UK, Nights into Dreams was one of the top selling Sega Saturn games of 1996.

+Critical

 Nights into Dreams received critical acclaim, holding an average score of 89 percent at GameRankings, based on an aggregate of nine reviews.
 Upon release, Computer and Video Games magazine called it "one of the most sensational video games EVER made!"

 The graphics and flight mechanics were the most praised aspects.
 Tom Guise of Computer and Video Games said the flight system and freedom were captivating and that Nights into Dreams was the "perfect evolution" of a Sonic game.
 Scary Larry of GamePro said flying using the analogue joystick "is a breeze" and that the gameplay is fun, enjoyable, and impressive.
 He gave it a 4.5 out of 5 for graphics and a 5 out of 5 in every other category (sound, control, and FunFactor).
 Entertainment Weekly said its "graceful acrobatic stunts" offer "a more compelling sensation of soaring than most flight simulators".
 Edge praised the analogue controller and called the levels "well-designed and graphically unrivaled", but the reviewer expressed disappointment in the limited level count compared to Super Mario 64, and suggested that Nights seemed to prioritise technical achievements and Saturn selling points over gameplay with as clear a focus as Sonic.
 Martin Robinson from Eurogamer opined that the flight mechanics were a "giddy thrill".
 Colin Ferris from Game Revolution praised the graphics and speed as breathtaking and awe-inspiring, concluding that it offered the best qualities of the fifth-generation machines.
 GameFan praised the combination of "lush graphics, amazing music, and totally unique gameplay".
 Next Generation criticised the speed, saying that the only disappointing aspect was the way "it all rushes by so fast", but the magazine praised the two-player mode and the innovative method of grading the player once they completed a level.
 Electronic Gaming Monthly's four reviewers were impressed with both the technical aspects and style of the graphics, and said the levels are great fun to explore, though they expressed disappointment that the game was not genuinely 3D and said it did not surpass Super Mario 64.